xLaszlo/CQ4DS-babyagi-refactoring-exercise/Step08/_README07.md

 - Add these two terms to `.gitignore` so they don't pollute the repository: `babyagi_cache.pkl`, `test-table.lance/`

 Note: It is OK to copy-paste and then review the code from the examples.
 Both techniques are frequently used so do review both.

+Note2: Running the code the second time should be near instant as there are no external calls, prompt responses come from the cache and LanceDB is very fast (and)

+Note3: Caveat: LLMs are not deterministic and even if temperature is set to 0 they can create different outputs which lead to cache misses and that require `TestAIService` to call `OpenAIService` and that is slow.
+Should be relatively rare.